Regular gas versus premium gas

 • Regular gas ignites at a lower temperature than premium gas — FALSE.
 Both ignite at the same temperature.

 • Regular gas burns faster than premium gas — FALSE.
-They burn at exactly the same rate
+They burn at exactly the same speed in normal combustion events (see detonation below).

 • Premium gas doesn’t contain ethanol — FALSE.
-Some brands actually use ethanol to increase the octane rating on their premium gas.
+Some brands sell a non-ethanol premium fuel.
+Others actually use ethanol to increase the octane rating on their premium gas.
 If you want to know if premium gas contains ethanol, read the labels on the pump.
 They must say if they use ethanol.

 • Premium gas gives you more power —False.
 Generally speaking, premium gas has the same energy content as regular gas.